learning-at-home/hivemind/README.md

 By default, hivemind uses the precompiled binary of the [go-libp2p-daemon](https://github.com/learning-at-home/go-libp2p-daemon) library.
-If you face compatibility issues or want to build the binary yourself, you can recompile it by running `pip install . --global-option="--buildgo"`.
+If you face compatibility issues or want to build the binary yourself, you can recompile it by running `HIVEMIND_BUILDGO=1 pip install .`.
-Before running the compilation, please ensure that your machine has a recent version of [Go toolchain](https://golang.org/doc/install) (1.15 or 1.16 are supported).
+Before running the compilation, please ensure that your machine has a recent version of [Go toolchain](https://golang.org/doc/install) (1.13 or newer is supported).

 ### System requirements